CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

  1. Turn over (reveal) any of face down site and region cards for the company.
 If a map is being used (see XXX), determine the company's site path to its new site using the map.
 At this point, the company is considered to be en route between sites and is not at any site.

 {: .list-note }
-> **Note:** If there are multiple effects in play such that their net effect depends on the order they are applied (e.g., _Morgul Night_ and _Fell Winter_), the player who is currently not taking his turn (i.e., the hazard player) decides the order in which they are to be applied.
+> **Note:** If at step 1 there are multiple effects in play such that their net effect depends on the order they are applied (e.g., _Morgul Night_ and _Fell Winter_), the player who is currently not taking their turn (i.e., the hazard player) decides the order in which they are to be applied.
 Once this interpretation is established, all further actions are applied in the order they are resolved for the rest of the turn.
 Once the effects of an environment card have been applied to a target during a given movement/hazard phase, that effect is not applied again to that target during the current turn.
 >
 > **Note:** Any effects played during the organization phase that depend on the company's site or site path are now declared.
 If the site or site path is not of the appropriate type when the effect resolves, the resource has no effect.
 If the company has multiple movement/hazard phases on the same turn, the card applies separately to each phase, having an effect only if the correct conditions are met.